A two-level stochastic collocation method for semilinear elliptic equations with random coefficients: Conclusion and future work

-In this work, we study the stochastic collocation method for solving semilinear elliptic equation with random coefficient.
+We study the stochastic collocation method for solving semilinear elliptic equation with random coefficients.
 A novel two-level discretization technique is proposed to improve the efficiency of the standard stochastic collocation method.
-We analyze the convergence of this two-level discretization scheme and prove that when choosing the discretization parameters $h, H, p, P$ appropriately, the two-level solution has the same order of accuracy as the fine level stochastic collocation solution.
+We analyze the convergence of this two-level discretization scheme and prove that when choosing the discretization parameters $h, H, \boldsymbol{p}, \boldsymbol{P}$ appropriately, the two-level solution has the same order of accuracy as the fine level stochastic collocation solution.
 We also verify the theoretical results by several numerical examples.
 The main advantage of the two-level approach is that it reduces the computational complexity significantly.

-Although we have restricted ourselves to the semilinear elliptic problems, the two-level method presented here is certainly applicable to a larger class of nonlinear stochastic partial differential equations.
-Also, besides the full tensor product polynomial spaces used here, we can also consider sparse grid polynomial spaces which are suitable for problems with high stochastic dimension \cite{nobile2008sparse}.
-Moreover, it may be possible to generalize this idea to utilize multiple levels of tensor product spaces when solving stochastic partial differential equations.
-This will be left as a future work.
+In this paper we focus on solving stochastic semilinear elliptic problems, however, the two-level method is applicable to general quasilinear partial differential equations with random coefficients \cite{Barajas-Solano:2016aa}.
+For problems with high stochastic dimensions, we may use sparse grid stochastic collocation method as opposed to the full tensor-product collocation used in this work.
+It may also be possible to generalize the idea of the two-level collocation method to utilize multiple levels of stochastic spaces when solving stochastic partial differential equations.
+These will be left as future work.